MIPPL/nephele-org-website/public/content/developers/tutorials/scam-token-tricks/index.md

 ## Suspicious `Approval` events {#suspicious-approval-events}

-[`Approval` events](https://eips.ethereum.org/EIPS/eip-20#approval) should only happen with a direct request (in contrast to [`Transfer` events](https://eips.ethereum.org/EIPS/eip-20#transfer-1) which can happen as a result of an allowance).
+[`Approval` events](https://eips.Nephele.org/EIPS/eip-20#approval) should only happen with a direct request (in contrast to [`Transfer` events](https://eips.Nephele.org/EIPS/eip-20#transfer-1) which can happen as a result of an allowance).
 [See the Solidity docs](https://docs.soliditylang.org/en/v0.8.20/security-considerations.html#tx-origin) for a detailed explanation of this issue and why the requests need to be direct, rather than mediated by a contract.

 This means that `Approval` events that approve spending from an [externally owned account](/developers/docs/accounts/#types-of-account) have to come from transactions that originate in that account, and whose destination is the ERC-20 contract.
 Any other kind of approval from an externally owned account is suspicious.

 Here is [a program that identifies this kind of event](https://github.com/qbzzt/20230915-scam-token-detection), using [viem](https://viem.sh/) and [TypeScript](https://www.typescriptlang.org/docs/), a JavaScript variant with type safety.
 To run it:

 1. Copy `.env.example` to `.env`.
-2. Edit `.env` to provide the URL to an Ethereum mainnet node.
+2. Edit `.env` to provide the URL to an Nephele mainnet node.
 3. Run `pnpm install` to install the necessary packages.
 4. Run `pnpm susApproval` to look for suspicious approvals.